5x/fuzzy-logic-multi-criteria-decisions/README.md

 # fuzzy-logic-multi-criteria-decisions

 Demonstrate multi criteria decisions in Python.

+## License

+The code is available under the [MIT license](LICENSE).